 - Along with the approved budget, present the rationale behind it.

 Being open about the reasons that your board made its budgeting decisions will not only help you to garner the support of residents but also their trust.
 When you notify them of the upcoming budget – particularly if the new budget will result in higher condo fees – be sure that the notice is accompanied by an explanation.
 In Ontario, the annual budget must be adopted at least 30 days before the end of the fiscal year.
 Residents must receive the new budget within 15 days of adoption.

 Consider going beyond your legal requirements to share budget information.
 For example, even if your statutes require that you use postal mail to send written notices, incorporate other modes of communication, such as email and your corporation’s website.
 You might also want to hold a town hall meeting or an informal breakfast to give owners an opportunity to ask questions in person.
 Remember that more board communications means less individual phone calls and emails from residents.

 - Select the communication channels that make the most sense.

 When sharing routine financial information, choose the methods for disseminating it based on what residents prefer and what makes economic sense.
 Some options include using your online or printed newsletter, sending out emails and texts, putting up flyers in your building or community, posting information on your condo website and sharing information in private groups on social media sites.

 Working with an experienced property management company can be a big help.
-Regardless of the channels you choose to use, a good management company will have the resources to easily distribute your communications and establish best practices.
+Regardless of the channels you choose to use, a good management company will have the resources to easily distribute your communications.
 In addition, Richards points out that in a managed community, “the property manager is usually the first person to answer any questions that owners might have.”